emmanuel-galindo/pixyll/en/_posts/2020-08-11-kafka-jms-client-to-confluent-cloud.markdown

 ### Producer

 Create a Producer.java file and copy below code in it.
 As you can see, it is a pretty standard JMS implementation.
-I am importing here using wildcard to avoid unnecesary lenght.
+I am importing here using wildcard to make it short.

 ```java
 import javax.jmx.*;